 Astro leverages AZs for both the control and data planes.
-The control plane leverages 3 AZs per region, while the data plane leverages 2 AZs per region on AWS, and 3 AZs per region on GCP. control planes and data planes are also segregated by cloud providers, with plans to support more public clouds for the data plane.
+The control plane leverages 3 AZs per region, while the data plane leverages 2 AZs per region on AWS, and 3 AZs per region on GCP and Azure.
+Control planes and data planes are also segregated by cloud providers.
 As a result, both planes are expected to survive and recover from an AZ outage, though they may experience some degradation until the impacted resources are re-provisioned/promoted to a non-impacted AZ.

 In the case of a full region failure of the control plane, the services and data would be recovered in an alternate region by Astronomer.
-In the case of a full region failure of the data plane, clusters impacted by a full regional outage will be restored to an alternate region (see Disaster recovery for details).
+In the case of a full region failure of the data plane, clusters impacted by a full regional outage will be restored to an alternate region.
+Some Deployment data, including the Airflow metadata database, cannot be restored after a full region outage.
+See Disaster recovery for more details.

 Astro also provides DDoS protection with always-on traffic monitoring, detection, and automatic attack mitigation for all inbound network traffic, along with suspicious IP throttling and brute-force protection as part of our secure authentication service.